• Skip to primary navigation

 Ingredients

-• 12 ounces of pasta
+• 12 ounces whole grain or gluten-free pasta

 • 1 tablespoon olive oil

-• 1 shallot diced
+• 1 medium shallot diced (about ½ cup)

-• 1 bunch kale chopped
+• 1 bunch kale chopped (about 6 cups)

 • ½ cup sun-dried tomatoes cut into thin strips, soaked for 15 minutes if they’re too stiff